Three ways to buy Thrivent funds

 • Sales loads or charges

 When you buy mutual fund shares, there’s often a broker or other intermediary party who helps the fund company sell the fund.
 The sales load (a percentage of the purchase) is how these intermediaries receive compensation.
-There are two common ways this is done:
+There are two common ways sales loads are structured:

 • Front-end load